Welcome to the EAST Military website

 EAST Military Landmark Papers - Members of the EAST Military Committee contributed to the efforts of the EAST Publications Committee to ensure that landmark papers regarding the care of the combat injured were included in this project.
 Nearly 40 papers were included in this initial iteration and are grouped in the following categories: Deployed Trauma Systems, Resuscitation in the Combat Injured, Hemorrhage Control on the Battlefield, Combat Related Infections, and Management of Combat Injuries.

 EAST Monthly Literature Reviews - Keeping you up-to-date with current literature, the EAST Monthly Literature Reviews are brought to you by the EAST Manuscript and Literature Review Committee of the Division of Publications.
-The literature reviews provided below have a Military Papers focus.

 EAST Military Scholarships & Awards